Healer-fuzz/healer-fuzz/docs/glossary_and_clarification_of_terminology.md

 ## “Coverage-guided Kernel Fuzzers”

-Q: "Furthermore, some coverage-guided kernel fuzzers" So the previous specifically mentioned systems are not coverage guided?
+Q: "Furthermore, some coverage-guided kernel fuzzers" So the previously specifically mentioned systems are not coverage guided?

 A: Most fuzzers mentioned before "Furthermore, some coverage-guided kernel fuzzers" are coverage-guided, too.
 The use of “coverage-guided” is aimed at emphasizing the co-exist of generation and mutation of the mentioned fuzzers inside the sentence.
 Different from the aforementioned fuzzers using coverage to guide byte-level mutations, the fuzzers mentioned in this sentence generate a meaningful sequence of syscalls like what HEALER does.

 ## “Syzlang”
 Q: Syzlang supports system call specializations, which instantiates -> Syzlang supports system call specializations, which instantiate It is not really clear what is the importance of this information in the context of this paper.

 A: We mention Syzlang in this context because of the need for an explanation for the number of specialized syscalls.
 For generation-based fuzzer, the quality of the generation specification is crucial for the overall fuzzing performance.
 For the ease of specification building, Syzkaller introduces a domain-specific language, Syzlang.
 Since HEALER directly reuses Syzkalle’s specification, it is necessary to describe the usage of Syzlang in the paper.
+To explain why the number of specialized syscalls is more than the number of original syscalls in Linux, we give a brief introduction for syscall specialization, a language feature in Syzlang.

 ## “Find More Kernel Bugs”
 Q: "its ability to find more kernel bugs" More than what?